 Deadline for high schools partnering with postsecondary institutions to submit the signed Concurrent Enrollment Program Aid Application.

-High schools that are partnering with eligible postsecondary institutions NOT accredited by the National Alliance of Concurrent Enrollment Partnership (NACEP) or in the process of becoming accredited must complete this application in order to receive concurrent enrollment aid.
-Applications are due by October 30, 2018.
+High schools that are partnering with eligible postsecondary institutions not accredited by the National Alliance of Concurrent Enrollment Partnership (NACEP) or in the process of becoming accredited must complete this application in order to receive concurrent enrollment aid.
+Applications are due by October 30, 2019.

 A reference guide to assist students and parents, high school educators and Minnesota Colleges and Universities.